Chaowu88/freeflux/docs/source/installation.rst

 Solver installation
 -------------------

-FreeFlux requires the numerical optimization framework `OpenOpt <https://openopt.org/>`_ for nonlinear regression.
-It can be installed by:
+FreeFlux requires the numerical optimization framework `OpenOpt <https://openopt.org/>`_ for nonlinear regression, which can be installed with:

 .. code-block:: python

   pip install openopt
   pip install FuncDesigner

-FreeFlux utilizes the modeling language Pyomo to formulate linear optimization problem.
-By default, solver is not installed together with Pyomo, and thus should be installed independently.
-For example, to install glpk
+In addition, FreeFlux uses the modeling language Pyomo to formulate linear optimization problems.
+By default, solvers are not installed together with Pyomo, so you will need to install them independently.
+For example, to install the glpk solver:

 .. code-block:: python